pvdz/zeparser3/tests/testcases/parser/dowhile_statement/do_label_while_no_semi_with_newline.md

 `````
 throws: Parser error!
-  Function declaration is only allowed as direct child of a label with web compat mode enabled in sloppy mode
+  A "labelled function declaration" is not allowed in this situation

 do x: function s(){}
                ^------- error

 while(y)
 `````